maja-burrack/maja-burrack.github.io/_posts/2025-04-28-maximum-a-posteriori-and-regularization.md

 ---
 layout: post
-title: Maximum a posteriori
+title: Maximum a Posteriori and Regularization
-subtitle:
+subtitle: I derive the maximum a posteriori (MAP) estimator and show how, under different prior choices, MAP estimation leads naturally to L2-regularization (Ridge regression) with a normal prior and L1-regularization (LASSO regression) with a Laplace prior.
 ---

 In Bayesian inference, we consider parameters to be random variables and data to be fixed.
 This is in stark contrast to classical (Frequentist) statistics where data is considered random and the parameters fixed.
-When we perform [Bayesian inference]({{site.baseurl}}/blog/bayesian-inference) , we estimate a probability distribution for each parameter, rather than a single number.
-However, sometimes we might be interested in a just one number, so how should be define this number?
+When we perform [Bayesian inference]({{site.baseurl}}/blog/bayesian-inference), we estimate a probability distribution for each parameter, rather than a single number.
+However, sometimes we might be interested in just one number, so how should we define this number?
 A common choice is the value that maximizes the posterior.
 This estimator is called the *maximum a posteriori (MAP)*-estimator:

 $$
 \begin{align}